frc3512/Robot-2020/docs/system-architecture.md

 * Teleop (the robot follows driver commands)
 * Test (the robot executes diagnostic code)

-The following member functions are called on mode entry:
+The following overridable member functions are called on mode entry:

 * DisabledInit()
 * AutonomousInit()
 * TelopInit()
 * TestInit()

-The following member functions are called every 20 ms while in that mode:
+The following overridable member functions are called every 20 ms while in that
+mode:

 * DisabledPeriodic()
 * AutonomousPeriodic()